vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 }
 ```

-Then you can edit your profile using your preferred text editor.
-In my case, it's Neovim, but you can also use Notepad, for example (just replace nvim with notepad):
+Then you can edit your profile using your preferred text editor (just replace `nvim` with whatever you use, like `notepad`):

 ```shell
 nvim $PROFILE
 ```

 In order to have more control over your configuration files, it's preferable to create a separate file that will be later imported from `$PROFILE`.
-In my case I created the following directory in home directory (`Users/[username]`):
+In my case I created the following directory in home directory (`Users/{username}`):

 ```shell
 mkdir .config/powershell